 - The Bankia website is easily identifiable by its corporate image.
 Users should also be sure to check that the URL begins with https://

 - As well as this, there is a way to univocally identify the site.
 The browser informs you that the connection is secure by means of a dialogue box, showing a padlock in the top left-hand or right-hand corner of the screen (depending on the browser), next to the address bar.
-If you click twice on this padlock, an information window will appear with details of the certificate which will permit you to check its validity and term and verify that this is connected to the Bankia server.
+If you click twice on the padlock, a chart of information will be opened with details of the certificate that him will allow checking its validity and validity and to verify that is connected with the Bankia server.
 You can also ensure that the name of Bankia appears in the Details section (Subject field, register O = Bankia) of the certificate.

 - The Encryption is a process that ensures that all information sent can only be read by the user’s computer and the Bankia server, ensuring that third parties cannot view or save the information exchanged.